Environment Variables Reference

 Default LLM model for structured extraction.
 Uses liter-llm model format (provider/model-name).

-# Local provider
+# Local providerexport KREUZBERG_LLM_MODEL=ollama/llama3KREUZBERG_LLM_API_KEY

 Default: None